 Lori Schroeder, Associate Director

 Lori brings a range of expertise in faculty development.
 Since 1986, she has been a community faculty member within the College of Arts and Sciences.
 She has worked in faculty development since 2000.
-She will continue her community faculty duties teaching public speaking and a few courses in the Masters in Liberal Studies program and will provide half-time support within the Center.
-She will be primarily focusing on the faculty development and support needs of the community faculty here at Metropolitan State.
-Her office is in the St. Paul Campus Center for Faculty Development, Room Library 131A.
+Lori continues her community faculty duties by teaching public speaking and a few courses in the Masters in Liberal Studies program.
+Within the Center for Faculty Development, she focuses on the faculty development and support needs of the community faculty at Metropolitan State.
+Her office is adjacent to the St. Paul Campus Center for Faculty Development in room Library 131.
 She offers confidential consultations, in-class observations, in-class presentations on public speaking and stage fright management, and facilitated discussions on effective teaching.
-She plans to develop the Center for Faculty Development printed and online resources, and will be facilitating faculty learning communities and teaching and learning workshops.
-Lori looks forward to working with colleagues and supporting excellence in teaching and learning.
+Lori is responsible for the Center for Faculty Development’s online resources and facilitates faculty learning communities and teaching and learning workshops.
+Lori is committed to working with colleagues and supporting excellence in teaching and learning.